Vedantk6403/python_video_downloader/ReadMe.txt

 the size of the file will be shown in mb.

-then the odwnload will begin to start.
+then the download will begin to start.

 thank you for viewing the project.